-Most firms will have most of their Approved Persons Regime (APR) functions automatically converted to the corresponding Senior Management Functions (SMFs).
-However, some firms will need to complete a conversion notification form on Connect (Form K) to convert individuals.
+Most firms had their Approved Persons Regime (APR) functions automatically converted to the corresponding Senior Management Functions (SMFs).
+However, Enhanced firms and some Core firms (where they have a Non-Executive Chair) needed to complete a conversion notification form (Form K) on Connect to convert individuals.

 Limited scope and Core firms

-Limited scope and Core firms will have most of their APR functions automatically converted to the corresponding Senior Management Functions (SMFs).
-So, if you have an individual holding Controlled Functions, as long as there is a corresponding SMF, these individuals will be automatically converted to the new regime; no form is required.
-You can find a list of the corresponding CFs on page 54 of the SM&CR Guide for solo-regulated firms (PDF).
+Limited Scope and Core firms had most of their APR functions automatically converted to the corresponding Senior Management Functions (SMFs).
+So, if you had an individual holding Controlled Functions, as long as there was a corresponding SMF, these individuals were automatically converted to the new regime; no form was required.
+You can find a list of the mapping CFs to SMFs on page 58 of the SM&CR Guide for solo-regulated firms (PDF).

-The exception to this is where you are a Core firm with a CF2 (Non Executive Director) who is the Chair of the governing body (eg the Board), because there is no equivalent of the CF2 under the SM&CR.
-So, if you have any CFs who carry out the role of the Chair, you will need to submit a Form K to convert the individual(s) to SMF9 (Chair) under the new regime.
+The exception to this is a Core firm with a CF2 (Non-Executive Director) who is also the Chair of the governing body (eg the Board), because there is no equivalent of the CF2 under the SM&CR.
+So, if you had any CF2s who also carried out the role of the Chair, you needed to submit a Form K to convert the individual(s) to SMF9 (Chair) under the new regime.

-Read our SM&CR Guide for solo-regulated firms (PDF) for full information on how we will move solo-regulated firms and individuals to the new regime.
+Read our SM&CR Guide for solo-regulated firms (PDF) for full information on how we moved solo-regulated firms and individuals to the new regime.